Extended Unemployment Benefits

 These programs provide for unemployed workers who are receiving unemployment:

-- Pandemic Emergency Unemployment Compensation (PEUC)—Allows individuals receiving benefits as of March 14, 2021 to continue through April 5, 2021, as long as the individual has not reached the maximum number of weeks.
-It also increases the number of weeks of benefits an individual may claim through the PEUC program from 13 to 24.
+- Pandemic Emergency Unemployment Compensation (PEUC)—Allows individuals receiving benefits to continue as long as the individual has not reached the maximum number of weeks.
+It also increases the number of weeks of benefits an individual may claim through the PEUC.

 - Extended Unemployment Benefits (EB)—Additional 13 additional weeks of benefits when a state is experiencing high unemployment.
 Some states have also enacted a voluntary program to pay up to 7 additional weeks (20 weeks maximum) of Extended Benefits during periods of extremely high unemployment.